Interested in a career in Childcare or Social Care? We can help you take that first step.

 Training for Care’s Step into Childcare/Social Care programme is designed to help you gain employability skills and work experience so that you can move into employment in the childcare or social care sector.
 The programme is funded by Skills Development Scotland’s Employability Fund and is at stage 3 of the Employability Pipeline.
-Please see below for more information on how to find out whether you are eligible and how to apply.

 - Build up your knowledge and practical experience of caring for adults or children

 - Find employment in social care or childcare

 Do I need to pay and am I eligible for a place?